How to forecast your startup or business’s cash flow

 The net of all this should be a forecast of the balance in your bank account at the end of each month.

-Setting this up in a spreadsheet
+Setting up a spreadsheet cash flow forecast

 - In a new spreadsheet, set up the months as column headers along the top.